bakerstu/openmrn/src/utils/DirectHub.md

 ### Entry flow and threading model

-In order to make the router be have as little overhead as possible, almost everything about the router should be happening inline instead of asynchronously / via queueing.
+In order to make the router have as little overhead as possible, almost everything about the router should be happening inline instead of asynchronously / via queueing.
 Virtual function calls are okay, but StateFlowWithQueue operations should be avoided.